allexradu/Google_Bot/README.md

 (no backslash at the end)

-Download the driver from the link bellow and make sure it matches your Chrome Version (Check your Google Chrome version by going to Three Dots (top left corner) > Help > About Google Chrome )
+Download the driver from the link bellow and make sure it matches your Chrome Version (Check your Google Chrome version by going to Three Dots (top right corner) > Help > About Google Chrome )

 https://chromedriver.chromium.org/downloads